fastapi/fastapi/docs/en/docs/tutorial/security/oauth2-jwt.md

 It gives you all the flexibility to choose the ones that fit your project the best.

-And you can use directly many well maintained and widely used packages like `passlib` and `pyjwt`, because **FastAPI** doesn't require any complex mechanisms to integrate external packages.
+And you can use directly many well maintained and widely used packages like `passlib` and `python-jose`, because **FastAPI** doesn't require any complex mechanisms to integrate external packages.

 But it provides you the tools to simplify the process as much as possible without compromising flexibility, robustness, or security.